Reynouts/AoC20/README.md

 ## [--- Day 13: Shuttle Search ---](https://adventofcode.com/2020/day/13)
 Toughest day so far.
 Didn't manage to bring enough math theory to solve this in one go (something with CRT; Chinese Remainder Theorem).
 So I had to make my own solution, which took me very long.
-But after a stroll around the forest, I cam bacl, debugged my algorithm and finished it up, finally..!
+But after a stroll around the forest, I came back, debugged my algorithm and finished it up, finally..!

 ## [--- Day 14: Docking Data ---](https://adventofcode.com/2020/day/14)
 Doing some stuff with bitmasks.
 Easy day, after struggle sunday.
 I didn't even do